This post may contain affiliate links. Read my Disclosure page.

 This post is sponsored by JOHNSON & JOHNSON CONSUMER, Inc., McNeil Nutritionals, LLC Subsidiary the makers of LACTAID®.
 All opinions are 100% my own.
 Thanks for continuing to support the brands that help make ‘Mike Bakes NYC’ possible!

+One thing about me...
+I love baking apple recipes, so coming up with this delicious apple pie variation was a no-brainer.
 Say goodbye to plain, boring, regular apple pie and hello to vanilla chai apple pie!
-Imagine the cozy flavors of a chai tea latte mixed with vanilla bean and sweet-tart apples then topped with a creamy, vanilla ice cream…it’s heaven.
+Imagine the warm, cozy flavors of chai spices mixed with vanilla bean and sweet-tart apples, then topped with a creamy, vanilla ice cream...it's heaven.
+And if you love chai-flavored treats, you must try these vanilla chai baked donuts and these chai-spiced cinnamon rolls.

 I partnered with my friends over at LACTAID® to bring you guys this vanilla chai apple pie.
 I topped the pie with LACTAID® Vanilla Ice Cream, which is made with real cream and 100% real milk, just without the lactose.
-This means that it’s still creamy like traditional ice cream but it allows anyone who suffers from lactose intolerance or dairy sensitivity to enjoy a slice of their favorite pie with a heaping scoop of ice cream on top.
-You can find LACTAID® Ice Cream (the salted caramel flavor is good too!) at most retailers, however, here’s a nifty little store locator tool!
+This means that it's still creamy like traditional ice cream but it allows anyone who suffers from lactose intolerance or dairy sensitivity to enjoy a slice of their favorite pie with a heaping scoop of ice cream on top.
+You can find LACTAID® Ice Cream at most retailers.

 What Kind of Apples Should You Bake With?